 - A standard arrangement applies to determining the number of travel hours to be remunerated.
 This arrangement is as follows for each means of transport. - Car: refer to Table 5.10.3.
 The number of kilometres to be covered is based on the fastest route.
-Up to a distance of 50 km (one way), an average speed of 60 kilometres per hour is applies by default. - Public transport: the travel time according to the timetable. - Other means of transport: the standard is that the employee can cover the following number of kilometres per hour: on foot 5 km, by bicycle 15 km, by moped 25 km, and by motorbike 40 km.
+Up to a distance of 50 km (one way), an average speed of 60 kilometres per hour is applies by default. - Public transport: the travel time according to the timetable. - Public transport: the travel time according to the timetable.